Andersgoliversen/Monkeybot/README.md

 ## Usage

-1. Open `indexMonkey.html` in a modern web browser.
+1. Open `indexMonkey.html` in a web browser.
 2. Click the **Monkeybot** button to open the chat window.
 3. Type a question and either press **Enter** or click the send button.
 4. The bot will respond with a randomly generated string.